Combating Tardiness and Creating Effective Morning Routines - Parenting Connection

 - Consider having a visual list of items your child needs to have to walk out the door placed right at the door.
 Ie; backpack, lunch box, blankets, etc. BONUS: create your own list so everyone's walking out the door prepared.
 And, are there any things on the list that you and your child can do together?
 Think brushing teeth, packing lunches, or putting on shoes.

 - Prep as many things as possible the night before.
 Pack lunches, give baths, etc. BONUS: visual charts with appropriate food items help children pack their lunches independently, a great task for kids while you prep or clean up from dinner.

 - Give your child some uninterrupted one-on-one time before leaving the house.
 Take some deep breaths together, snuggle, listen to you favorite songs or do some other activity together.
 BONUS: if this time is set aside for after they've accomplished all other tasks, it can be a motivator.
 However, don't use it as a consequence for not moving quickly enough.
 Make this time sacred and consider that some times or some kids might need this sacred time in order to feel motivated to get going.
 Do what works best for your child.

 - In the car, talk about what happens when we get to school.
-(First, we will drop of (brother/sister), then we will walk to your class and you can put on your inside shoes, we will have a hug, kiss and high five, and then I will leave.)
+Ms. So- and -so will be there to take your temperature and then we will have a hug, kiss and high five, and then I will leave.)
 BONUS: Keep this routine consistent but, if your child has ideas for adjusting it that are manageable, allow them to weigh in.
 Most people are more motivated by a plan or routine they've helped develop.

 - Show your child that timeliness is important to you and it will become more important to them.
 BONUS: peaceful mornings with a moment to breathe before you move onto the next part of your day!